xxradar/debugging_kubernetes/readme.md

 ## Kubectl debug and ephemeral containers
-### Essential POD behaviour
+### Introduction

 Pods are the fundamental building block of Kubernetes applications.
 Pods are disposable and replaceable.
-You cannot add a container to a running Pod for example to troubleshoot a problem.
+You cannot add a container (until very recently) to a running Pod for example to troubleshoot a problem.
 When you try to update or patch a running pod, the pod is terminated and a new one is deployed.

 This behavior can be illustrated.